Public Intoxication Defense Lawyers in State College, Pennsylvania

 Can I be charged with public intoxication if I’m not drunk, but just acting disorderly?

 Yes.
-Pennsylvania’s law allows police to charge individuals based on their behavior, not just blood alcohol content.
+Pennsylvania’s law allows police to charge individuals based on their behavior, rather than just their blood alcohol content.
 If authorities believe you were causing a disturbance, you could still face charges.

 When do I need a lawyer for public intoxication in State College?